thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/mobile-qr-code.md

 {% include templates/info-banner.md content=difference %}
 {% endunless %}

-* If you want to use your {{CUSTOM_APPLICATION}}, switch to the custom settings.
-Here, you should fill in the required application credentials for your Android and iOS apps.
+* If you prefer to use your {{CUSTOM_APPLICATION}}, switch to the custom settings and input the necessary application credentials for your Android and iOS apps.

 {% include images-gallery.html imageCollection="application-settings-custom" %}

-Click "Save" and check the QR code's appearance on the "Home" page.
-Scan QR code with your mobile device and confirm that you are redirected to the specified application.
+After making your settings adjustments, click "Save".
+Then, scan the QR code on the "Home" page with your mobile device to ensure it redirects to the specified application.

 * If necessary, you can disable unused platforms.